yuanwang04/YouthVisualizer/README.md

 ## Takeaways

-This project gave us hand-on experience with choosing and manipulating a dataset, training a neural network, tuning the hyperparameters, analyize outcomes and the implementation of a deep dream algorithm.
+This project gave us hand-on experience with choosing and manipulating a dataset, training a neural network, tuning the hyperparameters, analyzing outcomes and implementing a deep dream algorithm.

-[And more detailed takeaways on technical stuff maybe]
+One technical takeaway we learned is how the activation/evaluation/pooling could affect our results.
+We get a better training statistics when we use max pooling layers.
+However, this layer also resulted in making the result of deep dream very pixelized.
+We also designed 3 different functions to evaluate the "activation" of a channel.
+Each of the activation evaluation technique actually gives us different results, suggesting the necessity of more trials.
+We think the activation layers have a similar characteristic.

 Our group decided to do this program because we are interested in what is Youth and it seems asking neural network to classify Youth and then look at what it "thinks" can be an interesting conversation.